Highs & lows

 Worst hotel experience

 A bed bug-infested room in Manila, Philippines.

 Whitcombe Pass in New Zealand’s Southern Alps.

 Favourite road sign

 LEFT IS RIGHT (approaching a roundabout in Rajasthan, India)

 Highly commended in vegetable modelling, Gilberthorpe’s Primary School, Christchurch, New Zealand.

 I prefer listening to Kiwi artists.
 Teeks, Maisey Rika, Nadia Reid, Paige, Tarn PK, L.A.B, to name a few.

 Growing up, I was enchanted by Richard Adams’ Watership Down, captivated by Tolkein’s Lord of the Rings, inspired by Leon Uris’ Trinity, amused by everything from Roald Dahl.
-I’d rate Anthony Doerr’s All the Light We Cannot See the best novel I’ve read in the last 10 years.
-For crime fiction and thrillers, I’m a fan of Michael Connelly, Gregg Hurwitz, Mark Gimenez; closer to home I’ve enjoyed reading Kiwi writer JP Pomare.
+I’d rate Anthony Doerr’s All the Light We Cannot See and Trent Dalton's Lola in the Mirror the best novels I’ve read in the last 10 years.
+For crime fiction and thrillers, I’m a fan of Michael Connelly, Gregg Hurwitz, Mark Gimenez; closer to home I’ve enjoyed reading Kiwi writers JP Pomare and Michael Bennett.
 For historical fiction authors I can’t go past Robert Harris, and for non-fiction Naomi Klein and Yuval Noah Harari.

 Te Kðngahu, Waitangi, New Zealand.